In the postseason, anything can happen. And that often means the favorite doesn't win it all.

 107 wins, +280 run differential

-This is a team with the third-best run differential in the divisional era, behind only the legendary 1998 Yankees (+309) and 2001 Mariners (+300, more on them below).
+This is a team with the fourth-best run differential in the divisional era, behind only the 2022 Dodgers (+334), legendary 1998 Yankees (+309) and 2001 Mariners (+300, more on them below).
 By one advanced metric (wRC+), they had the best offense since the 1927 Yankees, and their starting rotation featured the top two American League Cy Young Award finishers (Justin Verlander and Gerrit Cole), plus another potential Hall of Famer in Zack Greinke.
 The Astros got past the Rays and Yankees in competitive series to reach their second Fall Classic in three seasons, and after losing the first two games to the Nationals, won three straight at Washington.
 But Houston could not clinch at home, as the never-say-die Nats came from behind in both Games 6 and 7.

 2004 St. Louis Cardinals